anandu06dev/ng4StarterKit/README.md

 **» Service notes on modules**<br/>

 -	**Never export a service**: Services added to the `providers` array of a module are registered at the root of the application, making them available for injection to any class in the application.
 They already shared as an application wide singleton.
 -	**Do not** add services to the `providers` array of a shared module.
-Instead create a core module composed of services (service collection) and import them once into the root module (AppModule).
+Instead create a core module with a few services and import them once into the root module.
--   To control the resolution of service associations (Service A uses Service B), services must be registered at the root of the application, making them available to other services.
+-   Services must be registered at the root of the application, making them available to other services and associations (ServiceX uses ServiceY).
--	For lazy loaded services another rule applies.
+-	For lazy loaded services a different approach must be adopted.
 (Please see official documentation)

 **» Services shared through the component providers array**<br/><br/>
 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/DI_Component.PNG)